 During the initial consultation, the attorney will ask you the names of both your car insurance and health insurance companies.

 Misconception: I will have to use my sick time or vacation time if I miss work as the result of an injury sustained in a car collision.

 Actually: You may have to use your sick time but you will get compensated for it when you bring your claim if the missed work is found to be related to the crash.
 So you essentially get paid twice for the same work, once by your employer and a second time by the insurance company (You may even get paid a third time if you claim lost wages on your PIP claim.
-So if the other driver is at fault you will be able to get reimbursed for lost wages which is defined as lost time from work.
-If your injuries are severe, you may also be entitled to future lost wages or loss of wage-earning capacity.
-The key to collecting for lost wages is documentation so make sure that you contact your employer to get copies of timesheet reports, pay stubs or other documentation that you have lost wages as a result of the car accident.
+So if the other driver is at fault you will get reimbursed for lost wages which is defined as lost time from work.)
+This is counterintuitive.
+But this is how Maryland’s collateral source law works.
+So if your injuries are severe, you may also be entitled to future lost wages or loss of wage-earning capacity.
+The key to collecting for lost wages is documentation so make sure that you contact your employer to get copies of timesheet reports, pay stubs, or other documentation that you have lost wages as a result of the car accident.